 Why are you applying to Solve?
-(Required) {Word limit = 500}
+(Required) {Word limit = 200}

 What specific financial, technical, legal, cultural, or market barriers that you face do you hope Solve can help you overcome, and how?
 Keep in mind: Solve aims to connect all Solver teams with partners who can help advance their solutions through monetary and/or non-monetary support.
 If your only goal in applying to Solve is to raise funds, Solve is not the right program for you!
-Review the Become a Solver page ("What will I get if my solution is selected?") for more information about what selected Solver teams receive.
+Review the Become a Solver page for more information about what selected Solver teams receive.